 Tihar administration issues notice to Nirbhaya case convicts to file mercy petition in 7 days

-Goel told PTI that the administration has asked the four convicts that they have seven days to file mercy petition.

-If they do not file the petition in the given time, the jail administration will then approach the court concerned for further proceedings, a senior officer said.
+If they do not file the petition in the given time, the jail administration will approach the court concerned for further proceedings, a senior officer said.
+Earlier in the day, the Patiala House court adjourned for January 7 the hearing on the issuance of death warrants against the convicts in the December 16, 2012 case.

+The city court gave a week's time to know whether the four convicts are filing mercy petitions, hours after the Supreme Court dismissed the last review plea against the capital punishment.
+Nirbhaya's parents watched the proceedings in the case both at the Supreme Court and the Patiala House complex.

+A 23-year-old paramedic student, who came to be known as Nirbhaya, was gangraped on the intervening night of December 16-17, 2012, inside a moving bus in south Delhi by six people and severely assaulted before being thrown out on the road.
+She succumbed to injuries on December 29 at Mount Elizabeth Hospital in Singapore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)